asmitsharp/lsm-tree/Readme.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - This project was inspired by the LSM-Tree design described in the "BigTable" paper by Chang et al.
-- Thanks to all contributors who have helped with the development of this project.